pivot-access-ltd/bma-offline-docs/src/how-to-back-up-maas-5096.md

 <a href="#heading--postgresql-export"><h2 id="heading--postgresql-export">How to prepare PostgreSQL data for backup</h2></a>

 Prior to stopping services (as described in the next section), export your PostgreSQL database with a database dump.
-This process is described in the following procedure, which involves three assumptions:
+This process is described in the following procedure, which involves some assumptions:

-1. you have installed region and rack controllers on the same machine.
+- you have installed region and rack controllers on the same machine.
-2. you have installed MAAS on Ubuntu 18.04 LTS (Bionic).
+- you have installed MAAS on Ubuntu 18.04 LTS (Bionic).
-3. you are restoring software an identical hardware and network configuration.
+- you are restoring software an identical hardware and network configuration.

 To backup your PostgreSQL database to a file called `dump.sql` in your home directories, enter the following: